Dantali0n/radloggerpy/doc/source/install/install.rst

 Install and configure
 *********************

-This section describes how to install and configure the RadLogger service, code-named RadLoggerPy.
+This section describes how to install and configure the RadLoggerPy service.
 However, this installation and configuration procedure varies per Linux distribution.
 The recommended method of installation is through *virtualenv* which will resolve most distribution specific procedures.
 However, the installation method for Python, Pip and virtualenv are still